 Something I honestly didn’t expect from this film is the deep dive into what it meant to be Harley Quinn in Gotham.
 We got a tease of it in Suicide Squad, but here, we get more details.
 She wasn’t just his girlfriend, she was under his protection.
 And with him out of the picture, that meant anyone and EVERYONE who wanted a piece of her…was going to have the chance to get it.

-Margot Robbie really was born to be Harley Quinn, she plays Harleen so well it almost hurts (and in the case of the bad guys, it actually does hurt!).
-She plays her funny, she plays her insane, she plays her smart (she has a Ph.D. you know!) she plays her sweet and compassionate as well as cold and heartless and yeah, she breaks the 4th wall a lot.
+Margot Robbie was born to be Harley Quinn.
+She plays Harleen so well it almost hurts (and in the case of the bad guys, it actually does hurt!).
+She plays her funny, insane, smart (she has a Ph.D. you know!), sweet and compassionate as well as cold and heartless.
+You also see her breaking the 4th wall a lot.
 Sure, it may not all be “original”, but you can’t help but love it.

 “Wait a minute,” you say, “isn’t this film about the Birds of Prey?”
 Yeah, it is, but like any good team (in either comic book universe…) they don’t just start out together.
 Thanks to Harley, we get introduced to all the other members of BOP before they were BOP, and not all of them are what you expect them to be.